 Help For Anxiety And Anger

 Anxiety and anger can be a deadly combination.
 Finding the right treatment for anxiety disorder can help a person unravel the reasons for his anger.
-When he recognizes his anger outbursts by writing on a journal and spending time for reflection on why he is angry, this could help him discover his triggers for anxiety.
+When he recognizes his anger outbursts by writing on a journal and spending time reflecting on why he is angry, this could help him discover his triggers for anxiety.
 Then he will find healthy measures to deal with these triggers.